Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Extensions

-Using this result, \citet{Lin2023estimationbased} explains that nearest neighbor matching corresponds to the estimation of the density ratio $r_0$ defined above.
-They also show that their method is computationally efficient and rate-optimal for Lipschitz densities.
+They also show that this method is computationally efficient and rate-optimal for Lipschitz densities.

-\paragraph{Nearest neighbor matching as LSIF} We next show that the density ratio estimator of \citet{Lin2023estimationbased} is a variant of LSIF.
-Therefore, since we have already discussed that Riesz regression and LSIF are essentially the same, NN matching can also be interpreted as a special case of Riesz regression.
+\paragraph{Nearest Neighbor Matching as LSIF.} We next show that the one-step estimator of \citet{Lin2023estimationbased} can be obtained as a squared-loss density ratio estimator of LSIF type.
+Since SQ-Riesz regression for density ratios coincides with LSIF, this yields a direct connection between nearest neighbor matching and SQ-Riesz regression.